cloudjordan/organization-formation/README.md

 # organization-formation
-Manage AWS Organizations, create Organization Units, and provision accounts securely
+Manage AWS Organizations, create Organization Units, and provision accounts securely.

 This project demonstrates the use of AWS OrgFormation and Python to manage AWS Organizations.